MicrosoftDocs/sql-docs/docs/reporting-services/security/set-permissions-for-report-server-operations-in-a-sharepoint-web-application.md

   - "model item security [Reporting Services]"
 ---
 # Set permissions for report server operations in a SharePoint web application
   For a report server that runs in SharePoint integrated mode, the security settings defined on the SharePoint site determine how you view and manage reports, report models, and shared data sources.
-If you're using the default SharePoint groups, permission levels, and permission assignments, you can work with reports and other documents using the current security settings.
+If you use the default SharePoint groups, permission levels, and permission assignments, you can work with reports and other documents by using the current security settings.

  The default security settings might not provide the level of access that you want.
 If they don't, you can use the information provided in the following sections to learn which permissions are necessary for specific operations: